-The Engineering department of University B creates original content in an author group called University B Engineering.
-This ensures that other departments, for example the Economics department, within University B cannot create new content for the Engineering department.
-It can also be used simply to cluster authors from different departments together.
+The Engineering department of University B creates original content in an Author group called University B Engineering.
+This ensures that other departments, for example, the Economics department, within University B cannot create new content for the Engineering department.
+It can also be used simply to cluster Authors from different departments together.

-Authors can have different types of permission within an author group:
+Authors can have different types of permission within an Author group:

 Write: Create, edit and publish original content.

-Write/notpublish: Create and edit, but not publish content.
+Write/not publish: Create and edit, but not publish content.

-See what is created and published in this group.
+Read/copy: See what is created and published in this group.
 Copy content to another group, after which you are free to edit that content without affecting the original.
 You cannot create or publish original content in this group.

 Translate: Can only translate content in this group.